Payments that show on it

 Non-taxable payments

-Some non-taxable payments that appear on your payment summary must be included in your tax return.
-These are:
+You must include the following non-taxable payments that show on your payment summary, in your tax return:

 • Carer Payment, if you and all care receivers are under Age Pension age